nlztrk/turkey_wildfire_prediction/app/markdown/data_active_fire.md

 - **Latitude:** The angular distance of a place north or south of the earth's equator, or of the equator of a celestial object, expressed in degrees.
 - **Longitude:** The angular distance of a place east or west of the Greenwich meridian, or west of the standard meridian of a celestial object, expressed in degrees.
 - **Brightness:** The brightness temperature of a fire pixel is measured (in Kelvin) using the MODIS channels 21/22 and channel 31.
 Brightness temperature is actually a measure of the photons at a particular wavelength received by the spacecraft, but presented in units of temperature.
 - **Scan & Track:** The scan value represents the spatial-resolution in the East-West direction of the scan and the track value represents the North-South spatial resolution of the scan.
-It should be noted that the pixel size is not always 1km across the scan track.
-The pixels at the “Eastern” and the “Western” edges of the scan are bigger than 1km.
-It is 1km only along the nadir (exact vertical from the satellite).
+It should be noted that the pixel size is not always 1 km across the scan track.
+The pixels at the “Eastern” and the “Western” edges of the scan are bigger than 1 km.
+It is 1 km only along the nadir (exact vertical from the satellite).
 Thus, the values shown for scan and track represent the actual spatial resolution of the scanned pixel.
-- **Acquire Date:** The day, month and year of the acuired data.
+- **Acquire Date:** The day, month and year of the acquired data.
 - **Satellite:** The satellite ID.
 - **Instrument:** The indicator of the instrument that makes the measurement. (eg: VIIRS, MODIS etc.)
 - **Day&Night:** Whether it was day or night in the area where the data was taken.